MarinoMing/drug-search/README.md

 # drug-search
-“Fingerprin. py” is the code to generate molecular fingerprints, and "the core code.py" is the main code to carry out the paper experiment
+“Fingerprin. py”:the code to generate molecular fingerprints;
+"the core code.py":the main code to carry out the paper experiment "supporting data source.pdf":The description file of the source of the dataset